9mm vs. 45 ACP: The Ultimate Caliber Conundrum [Updated]

 Apple pie, baseball, bald eagles and the .45 ACP!
 This cartridge has a proven track record in America that dates back over a century.
 It was trusted by the United States through two world wars, and, while it’s use among the military and LE agencies has lessened more recently, it still serves a large role in many specialized units, as well as remaining a favorite of many civilians.

 Supply of this cartridge should also be high.
-The .45 auto has been around for double-digit decades and while pricier than 9mm, the large quantities in which it’s produced makes it easy to find.
+The .45 auto has been around for double-digit decades and while pricier than 9mm, the large quantities in which it’s produced make it easy to find.

 Pick One and Practice